google/libphonenumber/CONTRIBUTING.md

 to report issues with the library.
 Using Issue Tracker will enable to us to get back to you more efficiently as we align GitHub user issues with ones reported at Google.
 Note that we transitioned active GitHub issues to Issue Tracker, but anything inactive for over a year must be filed again.
+To check if your issue was transitioned, see this [list of issues](https://issuetracker.google.com/hotlists/886952).

 Alternatively, if you have a particular issue with a Google product handling phone numbers (e.g. signup), you may also use the [Google Product Forums](https://productforums.google.com/forum).